Estimated reading time: 6 minutes

 Behavior: Terrestrial

-Rosy boas are relatively small snakes, typically reaching a maximum length of 3 feet (males are typically smaller, around 2 feet).
+Rosy boas are relatively small snakes, reaching a max length of around 3 feet (males are typically smaller, around 2 feet).

-They’re also docile, easy to care for, and spend a lot of time burrowing, which makes them good snakes for beginners and a good option for a relatively small enclosure.
+They’re also docile, easy to care for, and spend much of their time burrowing, making them great snakes for beginners and relatively small enclosures.

-Regardless of the enclosure size, you should prioritize the length over the height because the rosy boa is a terrestrial, slow-moving snake that likes to burrow.
+Regardless of the enclosure size, prioritize length over height.
+The rosy boa is a terrestrial, slow-moving snake that is big on relaxation.

 5) Kenyan Sand Boa